develonursahin/voco_sc/README.md

   - Riverpod: Used for state management.
   - http: Used for making HTTP requests.
   - shared_preferences: Used for local storage.
-  - flutter_form_builder: Used for easily creating and validating forms.

 ## Bug Reporting and Contributions 🐞